Recent studies suggest a link between testosterone therapy and an increased risk in heart disease.

 For example, a 2014 study reported that testosterone therapy might increase the risk of a heart attack in men age 65 and older, as well as in younger men who have a history of heart disease.
 A 2013 study found a higher frequency of death and heart problems in men who had coronary artery disease and received testosterone therapy.
 Also, a 2010 trial of testosterone in older men was stopped early because the men receiving testosterone therapy had a higher frequency of heart problems than did the men receiving the placebo.

 However, two recent studies have also reported a lower risk of death in men who were receiving testosterone than in those who were not.
+Also, a recent analysis of studies published since these concerns were raised didn't find any reason to alter recommendations for testosterone treatment that have been in use since 2010.

 As a result, further research is needed to determine the safety of using testosterone therapy to treat older men dealing with age-related declines in testosterone.
 Currently, the Food and Drug Administration (FDA) is investigating the risk of stroke, heart attack and death in men taking FDA-approved testosterone products.